osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 tutorial which explains how to install the fully supported version of gazebo by ROS.

-Warning: note that using a different gazebo version than the official delievered from the ROS repositories could end up in conflicts or other integration problems with ROS packages.
+Warning: note that using a different gazebo version than the official version delivered from the ROS repositories could end up in conflicts or other integration problems with ROS packages.

 # Gazebo versions and ROS integration

-Gazebo is an independent project and software from ROS, like boost, ogre or any other project used by ROS.
+Gazebo is an independent project like boost, ogre or any other project used by ROS.
 Usually, the latest major version of gazebo available at the beginning of every ROS release cycle (for example `gazebo5` for ROS Jade) is selected as the official one to be fully integrated and